Is this the normal progress of ringworm? I know I have to treat the affected areas for a month (I'm only at the end of week 1).

 Good to hear that the kitten is in treatment!
 As for causes of infection, yes, the screen door may have been one of the ways both fleas and ringworm were transmitted.
 Because Ringworm is a fungal infection, it could have been transmitted via the screen door.
 This scenario is more plausible when you consider that the visiting cats may have rubbed against the screen door and your cats may have responded in kind.
 It is also possible that momma was infected prior to her joining you (the ringworm spores can live for 18 months in cat hair!)

 Getting rid of the ringworm contamination will require you to use disinfectants and anti-fungal cleaning materials to thoroughly clean all areas.
 This includes carpets, furniture, bedding, toys, the screen and even air vents.

 Your carpet needs to be vacuumed at least once weekly (discard the bag after each use).
 Also, steam-cleaning will not eliminate fungi unless it is combined with an antifungal disinfectant like chlorhexidine or chlorine bleach.
 All heating and cooling vents should be vacuumed and disinfected.
 Their toys are likely to be infected as well.
 If you do not want to replace all of their toys, soak them in a bleach solution to remove any fungal remnants (be sure to rinse off and dry to remove all bleach before you return these to the cats).

 Your cats will need to be treated by the vet.
 Expect to experience some frustration and a couple of setbacks because ringworm is tough to eradicate.
 Also, be aware that ringworm can be transmitted to people.
 Best thing to do is act quickly and decisively.
-1800-petmeds sells ringworm cleaners.
-You might want to check it out at Clotrimazole Cream for Ringworm
+Amazon.com sells ringworm cleaners.
+You might want to check out Ringworm Treatment Super Pack for Small Breed Cats with Ringworm.